 Ritesh Uttamchandani is a Bombay based photographer.

+Recently, I saw his delightful little book, THE RED CAT AND OTHER STORIES.
 It is a story about a family, a city and a photographer.
-It is an honest and intimate work of love and labor, that doesn’t pander to ‘isms’.
-Doesn’t follow the genre of personal photo stories that quickly become an exercise in navel-gazing.
-It is not a coffee table book and it doesn’t quote Barthes or Benjamin as a part of a complex sentence that tries to emulate the lexicon of the biennales.
+It is an honest and intimate work of love and labour that doesn’t pander to ‘isms’.
+It doesn’t follow the genre of personal photo stories that quickly become an exercise in navel-gazing.
+It is not a coffee table book, and it doesn’t quote Barthes or Benjamin as a part of a complex sentence that tries to emulate the lexicon of the biennales.
 Instead, it walks with you, holds you and quietly tells you a story.
 Its beauty is its subtle eloquence.

-I asked Ritesh for five things that have influenced him and he gave me more :
+I asked Ritesh for five things that have influenced him, and he gave me more :

 In his own words,